Analysis | Why Biden and the White House keep talking about World War III

 In other words, this subject isn’t going away.
 And increasingly, the White House is dealing with it in a very specific way: invoking World War III.

 Biden mentioned the possibility briefly early in the invasion in late February, telling an interviewer the choice was between sanctions and “a third world war.”
-And over the past week, both Biden and White House press secretary Psaki have sought repeatedly to emphasize that no-fly zones and such measures would likely be or would be tantamount to the launch of World War III.
+And over the past week, both Biden and White House press secretary Jen Psaki have sought repeatedly to emphasize that no-fly zones and such measures would probably be or would be tantamount to the launch of World War III.

 Pressed on the decision not to provide Ukraine with military aircraft last week, Psaki responded, “Well, I would say what our assessment is based on is how to prevent a world war here.”